Sky FRU

 Sky FRU (ОсОО «Скай ФРУ») is a low cost scheduled domestic airline of Kyrgyzstan and is the subsidiary of Avia Traffic Company.
 Headquartered in Bishkek, Kyrgyzstan, it was founded in 2023 and commenced operations in 2024.
-As of 2024, it was banned from flying into the EU.
+It was banned from flying into the EU until 2026 when all Kyrgyzstani airlines were unbanned by the EU.

 History

 The Limited Liability Company Sky FRU was established in Kyrgyzstan in 2023, and in March 2024, it obtained Operator Certificate No. 63.

 On July 1, 2024, Sky FRU launched route connecting Osh and Tamchy.